skoval/TAworkshop/chapter1.md

 *** =instructions
 - Assume `djokovic`, `dplyr` and `ggplot2` are loaded.
 - Create a factor for wins with labels `Win` and `Loss`.
-- use a graphic appropriate for this type of variable to plot wins and losses by surface.
+- Use a graphic appropriate for this type of variable to plot wins and losses by surface.

 *** =hint
 Use `geom_bar`.